Mohit-Sharma1/C-/README.md

 # C-
-This repository contain C++ programs that are practiced by me
+This repository contain C++ programs that are practiced by

-##Instructions to run a program:-
+#Instructions to run a program:-

 1.)
 Open your IDE or any software which you want to use 2.)File > New  and then write your C++ program
 3.)Save the program using Ctrl+S (OR file > Save), remember the extension should be “.cpp”.
 In the below eample I have given the name as helloworld.c